gogovan/swagger-demo-flutter/README.md

 # swagger-demo-flutter

 A Flutter project to demonstrate API code generation with Swagger Codegen.
-This also the demo project for this [article](https://medium.com/@jacksoncwp/10x-in-flutter-development-with-swagger-codegen-ef758a9cbd21) on Medium
+This also the demo project for this [article](https://medium.com/@jacksoncwp/10x-in-flutter-development-with-swagger-codegen-ef758a9cbd21) on Medium.

 ## Getting Started

-1. Get project dependencies with the following command
+1. Get project dependencies with the following command:
 ```
 pub packages get
 ```